Agile methods for industry: backlog, retrospective and daily in R&D

 80% of agile project management failures in industry stem from the same mistake: copying IT practices without adapting them.
 Here are the most common pitfalls:

 In software, every sprint produces deployable code.
 In R&D, a prototype takes weeks to manufacture.
-Forcing a physical deliverable every two weeks creates frustration and valueless “fake deliverables”.
+Forcing a concrete deliverable every two weeks creates frustration and valueless “fake deliverables”.

 Solution: the deliverable is demonstrable progress: test report, risk assessment, interface validation, documented technical decision.